tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 *Transactions received from users*

-For transactions submitted via `boradcastTxCommit`, the `SenderID` field is empty.
+For transactions submitted via `broadcastTxCommit`, the `SenderID` field is empty.

 **Note**  Do we have mechanisms in place to handle cases when `broadcastTxCommit` submits failing transactions (can this be a form of attack)?